Kays-Somewhere/CTF-Write-Ups/DoD Cyber Sentinel 2025/Write Ups/Secret.txt Society.md

 https://juche.msoidentity.com/

 # Solve
-At this point I decided to taking a break from some of the harder questions and do something easy.
+At this point I decided to take a break from some of the harder questions and do something easy.
 I followed the provided link and it brought me to this website.

 ![Screenshot 2025-06-14 161737](https://github.com/user-attachments/assets/0e70c7dd-b475-4427-831f-7a98fa1b9ad0)